The Testing Effect: Why Quizzes Beat Rereading [2026]

 Why Does Quizzing Yourself Beat Rereading?

-- Rowland (2014) pooled decades of testing-effect studies and landed on an effect size of g = 0.50 overall, climbing to g = 0.73 when feedback followed each attempt.
+- Rowland (2014) pooled 61 testing-effect studies and landed on an effect size of g = 0.50 overall, rising to g = 0.73 when feedback followed each attempt.

-- Adesope and colleagues (2017) ran the math over 272 effect sizes from 188 studies and found g = 0.61, and the advantage widened with time, reaching g = 0.82 at delays of one to six days.
+- Adesope and colleagues (2017) ran the math over 272 effect sizes from 188 studies and found g = 0.61, with the advantage widening over time to g = 0.82 at delays of one to six days.

-This is old science.
-Arthur Gates ran the first formal study back in 1917, and the groundwork stretches even further back, to 1885, when Hermann Ebbinghaus mapped the forgetting curve and demonstrated how quickly newly learned material drains away in the absence of any review.
-The 2000s wave of research from Roediger, Karpicke, and Bjork eventually consolidated a scattered century of observations into one of the firmest, most decision-relevant findings in all of learning science.
-LearnClash sits on top of all of it.
+Arthur Gates ran the first formal study back in 1917, and reciting from memory beat rereading in his classroom experiments.
+The groundwork is older still: Hermann Ebbinghaus mapped the forgetting curve in 1885 and showed how quickly new material drains away without review.
+The 2000s wave from Roediger, Karpicke, and Bjork consolidated a scattered century of observations into one of the firmest findings in learning science.

 Over 100 years of research.
 The verdict never changed: testing beats rereading.